BM-AI-solutions/decision-points/DEPLOYMENT.md

 - JWT-based authentication is enforced for all sensitive endpoints.
 - JWT secret (`JWT_SECRET_KEY`) must be set as a secret in production.
 - Google OAuth is supported for user registration/login.
-- User and subscription data are stored in Google Cloud Datastore.
+- User and subscription data are stored in Google Cloud Datastore **only in hosted/SaaS mode (`BILLING_REQUIRED=true`)**.
+- In local/self-hosted mode (`BILLING_REQUIRED=false`), user and session data are stored in a local in-memory database and no Google Cloud setup is required.

 ### d.
 Subscription Status Enforcement